Xingkong (camouflage): Design

-The new uniform is available with five different camouflage patterns and colors are no longer service-based.
-The uniform design incorporates fastening hoop for wrist, elbow, ankle and knee, which prevents a soldier wearing the uniform being affected by vegetation or terrain during travel.
-The uniform also features internal slots for elbow and knee pads.
-The pocket on the uniform is designed to open sideways, making it convenient to use after equipping tactical vest.
-The complementary tactical vest features improved structural and material design, offering better mobility, practicality, fire-resistance, and protection.
+The new uniform is available with five different camouflage patterns.
+Colors are no longer service-based.
+The uniform has fastening hoops for the wrist, elbow, ankle and knee, which prevents a soldier wearing the uniform being affected by vegetation or terrain during travel.
+The uniform has internal slots for elbow and knee pads.

+The pocket on the uniform is designed to open sideways, for access after equipping a tactical vest.
+The complementary tactical vest has improved structural and material design, offering better mobility, practicality, fire-resistance, and protection.

 Color customization for the uniform accessories is achieved with the new design.
 Urban, woodland, and jungle camouflage is fitted with black-colored gloves and boots, while desert and tundra have colored ones.
-Various camouflaged pouches and devices can be attached to the tactical vest.
+Camouflaged pouches and devices can be attached to the tactical vest.

-The new pattern offers better concealment in variable distances comparing to traditional digital camouflage, due to the utilizing of unrecognizable tiny digital grids.
-It has dots or stars in the fabric that are smaller than that of Type 07 digital camouflage.
+The new pattern has better concealment in variable distances compared to traditional digital camouflage, due to the utilizing of unrecognizable tiny digital grids.
+It has dots or stars in the fabric that are smaller than those in the Type 07 digital camouflage.